mohamedyd/awesome_resources/ml-courses.md

 * [State of GPT by Andrej Karpathy](https://build.microsoft.com/en-US/sessions/db3f4859-cd30-4445-a0cd-553c3304f8e2): Learn about the training pipeline of GPT assistants like ChatGPT, from tokenization to pretraining, supervised finetuning, and Reinforcement Learning from Human Feedback (RLHF).
 Dive deeper into practical techniques and mental models for the effective use of these models, including prompting strategies, finetuning, the rapidly growing ecosystem of tools, and their future extensions.

+* [A Hackers' Guide to Language Models](https://www.youtube.com/watch?v=jkrNMKz9pWU&t=2040s): Starting with the foundational concepts, Jeremy introduces the architecture and mechanics that make these AI systems tick.
+He then delves into critical evaluations of GPT-4, illuminates practical uses of language models in code writing and data analysis, and offers hands-on tips for working with the OpenAI API.
+The video also provides expert guidance on technical topics such as fine-tuning, decoding tokens, and running private instances of GPT models.

 * [LLM Bootcamp - Spring 2023 The Full Stack](https://www.youtube.com/playlist?list=PL1T8fO7ArWleyIqOy37OVXsP4hFXymdOZ): The course teaches you launching your first LLM app, foundational knowledge for LLMs, performing knowledge retrieval, and deploying these models to production.

 * [ChatGPT Prompt Engineering for Developers by Andrew Ng and Isa Fulford](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/): Learn prompt engineering best practices for application development